 Prof. Martin Rennert became president of the Berlin University of the Arts in 2006.

-In this section you will find all contact details of the President, the Vice-Presidents, the Chancellor and the President’s staff, and general information on their fields of activity.
+In this section you will find all contact details of the President, the Vice-Presidents, the Director of Finance and Administration and the President’s staff, and general information on their fields of activity.

 Behind the scenes of the university are people who do everything to make the processes for students and teachers as trouble-free, transparent and tangible as possible.